vikasomer/Analytics-on-AWS/modules/transform_glue_studio.md

       * parition_1
       * parition_2
       * parition_3
-    * pping New Data Type
+    * Mapping New Data Type
       * track_id **string**

 * You output should match like in the screenshot below